Health Library

 Arthritis can happen with either type of IBD, Crohn’s disease or ulcerative colitis.
 The arthritis can involve joints in the arms or legs and/or spinal joints and the sacroiliac (SI).
 When the spine or SI joints are involved, it is often linked to the HLA-B27 gene.
 Arthritis is seen in some but not all people who have the skin disease psoriasis.

 There are several signs and symptoms doctors use to diagnose SpA.
-This may come from a history, physical exam findings and abnormal X-rays or MRIs of your SI joints (See table 1 for definitions).
+This may come from a medical history, physical exam findings, and abnormal X-rays or MRIs of the sacroiliac joints (ee Features of Spondyloarthritis below for definitions).
 Making this diagnosis can be hard.
 Some findings are not there when the disease starts but show up over time.
 Other symptoms may never appear.
 This is very true in children, where lower back pain, sacroiliitis and abnormal X-ray findings are less common in the early stages.

-Your doctor may do a test for HLA-B27 if they think you have SpA.
-Even though most people with SpA have HLA-B27, many healthy people also have HLA-B27 and never have any joint problems.
-About four percent of healthy Caucasians have HLA-B27.
+The doctor may do a test for HLA-B27 if they think a patient has SpA.
+But even though most people with SpA have HLA-B27, many healthy people also have HLA-B27 and never have any joint problems.
 Other symptoms and signs of the disease must be there for the diagnosis to be made.
 When used with other information, the HLA-B27 test can be very helpful in spotting JAS.

 Children with ERA or JAS are treated like children with JIA in many ways.
-Treatment is tailored to how severe their disease is and where it is most pronounced.
+Treatment is tailored to how severe their disease is and where it affects their bodies.
 Doctors most often start the treatment with nonsteroidal anti-inflammatory drugs (NSAIDs) such as Naprosyn or Mobic.
 Arthritis in the knees, ankles and hips can often be treated with a shot of corticosteroids into the joint space.
-This helps reduce or eliminate the inflammation in the joint.
-This leads to decreased or absent symptoms and physical abnormalities in that joint for up to six months.
+This helps reduce or eliminate inflammation in the joint.

 Both Sulfasalazine and Methotrexate have been helpful for patients with SpA and peripheral arthritis.
 These are called disease-modifying anti-rheumatic drugs (DMARDs).
-Your doctor will need to do blood tests at routine time frames to look for side effects from these treatments.
+It is unclear if DMARDs are effective in axial disease (mainly affecting the spine and sacroiliac joints) in ERA or in JAS.
+Blood tests need to be done on a regular schedule to look for side effects from these treatments.

-Another component of treatment is physical therapy and activity.
-This helps you stay flexible and get stronger.
-Activities like swimming are a good choice, as they do not put weight on your joints.
-Some types of shoe inserts or special shoes can be used to ease pain when there is arthritis in your foot.
-These can help with swelling under or on the back of your heel.
+Another part of treatment is physical therapy and activity to stay flexible and get stronger.
+Activities like swimming are a good choice, as they do not put weight on joints.
+Some types of shoe inserts or special shoes can be used to ease pain when there is arthritis in the foot.
+These can help with swelling under or on the back of the heel.
+Overall, an active lifestyle will help keep your child functioning at the highest level possible.

 Long-Term Outlook

-What will the future hold is one of the hardest questions to answer.
-Each person is different.
+What the future will hold is one of the hardest questions to answer, as each person is different.

 Research Resources